Compare Insurance Quotes

 The Bottom Line

-Avatar Insurance appears to have a good reputation and has grown steadily in the 9 years since it was founded.
+Avatar Insurance appears to have a good reputation and has grown steadily in the 9 years since it was founded, though the company’s BBB rating and customer service complaints do raise a bit of concern in terms of their responsiveness to customer complaints.
 They are well worth putting on the list for Florida homeowners in search of insurance, and their online quoting system makes it easy to get a general idea of how they will stack up to other insurers.
 While small companies don’t often compete premium-wise with the big ones, that’s not always the case in Florida’s changing market, so a company like Avatar is worth a closer look.

 For a list of companies that we recommend, visit our Best Insurance Companies page.